marillam/reaktor-assignment/README.md

 This is a poetry.lock file parser.
 Interaction with this happens through an html interface where the user selects a file from their computer.
 Index page is a listing of all packages where the names link to details.
 The whole div would have been nice as a link but the instruction was to use the name.
 The front is implemented with React.
+SessionStorage is used to keep the package information from the last selected and submitted file.

 All parsing logic is inside the parser.js file.
 Some things to note:
     - Optional dependecies are separated from the 'mandatory' dependecies because I wasn't sure if they should be and figured it couldn't do any harm
     - Dependencies/extra dependecies in style coverage[toml] caused some confusion (as in which package should be taken from that) so this assumes the outer, e.g. here coverage
+    - Noticed that one listed dependency (poetry for poetry-plugin-export) wasn't in the packages.
+I'm assuming this is a special case but since it won't work as a link I added a similar check to dependencies as there is in optional and extras
     - For reverse dependencies I counted optional dependencies too
     - Works for format of version 1.1
     - Tested on this file: https://github.com/python-poetry/poetry/blob/70e8e8ed1da8c15041c3054603088fce59e05829/poetry.lock

 The file is read as a string.
 This is done with the assumption that these files aren't huge based on what they should contain.
 Just a note that this approach would likely cause a crash on big files.